Louisiana Museums

 Vermilionville Historic Village

-Learn about the history and culture of the Native Americans, Acadians, and Creoles in this living history museum.
+Learn about the history and culture of Indigenous peoples, Acadians and Creoles in this living history museum in Lafayette.

 Dorcheat Historical Museum

-Learn about the history of Webster Parish in this Minden, Louisiana museum.
+Discover the history and famous citizens of Webster Parish in this Minden museum.

 Louisiana's Old State Capitol

-Learn about Louisiana's rich political history and the democratic process through exhibits, programs and the arts.
+Explore Louisiana's rich political history and the democratic process through exhibits, programs and shows.
 The beautiful Gothic building overlooks the Mississippi River in downtown Baton Rouge.

 USS KIDD Veterans Museum